otrv4/otrv4/otrv4.md

     * Otherwise:

-      * Use the ratchet id and the message id to compute the corresponding decryption key.
+      * Derive the corresponding decryption key depending if you are on a new DH ratchet, if you have stored keys or not.
 Try to decrypt the message.

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not set: